espressomd/espresso/doc/sphinx/particles.rst

 -  The presence of rigid bodies constructed by means of virtual sites adds a contribution to the pressure and stress tensor.

-.. _Inertialess lattice Boltzmann tracers:
+.. _Inertialess lattice-Boltzmann tracers:

-Inertialess lattice Boltzmann tracers
+Inertialess lattice-Boltzmann tracers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`espressomd.virtual_sites.VirtualSitesInertialessTracers`

 When this implementation is selected, the virtual sites follow the motion of a
-lattice Boltzmann fluid (both, CPU and GPU).
+lattice-Boltzmann fluid (both, CPU and GPU).
 This is achieved by integrating
 their position using the fluid velocity at the virtual sites' position.
 Forces acting on the virtual sites are directly transferred as force density
-onto the lattice Boltzmann fluid, making the coupling free of inertia.
+onto the lattice-Boltzmann fluid, making the coupling free of inertia.
 The feature stems from the implementation of the
 :ref:`Immersed Boundary Method for soft elastic objects`, but can be used independently.